mondoohq/mondoo-operator/docs/development.md

 ```
 make deploy
+# Or if you want to deploy using OLM
+make deploy-olm
 ```

-> NOTE: It uses `kubectl` under the cover, therefore make sure kubectl is configured to use minikube
+> NOTE: deploy target uses `kubectl` under the cover, therefore make sure kubectl is configured to use minikube
+> NOTE: deploy-olm target uses operator-sdk and depends on olm being installed

 Now, we completed the setup for the operator.
 To start the service, we need to configure the client: